ZKEraBitcoin/Testnet-GPU-Miner-Linux/Readme.txt

-  kingAddress             Add MiningKing address to nonce, only CPU mining supported (default: none) address                 (Pool only) Miner's ethereum address (default: developer's address) privateKey              (Solo only) Miner's private key gasToMine               (Solo only) Gas price to mine in GWei (default: 3, decimals allowed; note: will override lower dynamic gas price) gasLimit                (Solo only) Gas limit to submit proof of work (default: 1704624) gasApiURL               (Solo only) Get dynamic gas price to mine from this JSON API URL (note: leave empty to disable)
+  kingAddress             Add MiningKing address to nonce, only CPU mining supported (default: none) address                 (Pool only) Miner's ethereum address (default: developer's address) privateKey              (Solo only) Miner's private key minutesBetweenMints     (Solo only) Minutes between your mints, Ex.
+One block every 120 minutes.
+  BlocksPerMint           (Solo only) How many blocks per mint.
+Ex.
+Three blocks every 120 minutes gasToMine               (Solo only) Gas price to mine in GWei (default: 3, decimals allowed; note: will override lower dynamic gas price) gasLimit                (Solo only) Gas limit to submit proof of work (default: 1704624) gasApiURL               (Solo only) Get dynamic gas price to mine from this JSON API URL (note: leave empty to disable)